yjmantilla/sovabids/paper/paper.md

 EEG experiments typically produce multiple identically-organised datasets, one per participant.
 In practice, however, data organisation often varies slightly between participants due to technical issues, partial recordings, or repeated segments.
 A fully automated system that assumes identical structure across participants would silently fail in these cases, while a fully manual system would not scale.
 SOVABIDS resolves this by separating conversion logic into two configuration files (illustrated in \autoref{fig:cfg}):

 - The [Rules File](https://sovabids.readthedocs.io/en/latest/rules_schema.html), which encodes general conversion rules for the full dataset.
-- The [Mappings File](https://sovabids.readthedocs.io/en/latest/mappings_schema.html), derived from the Rules File, which holds specific conversion parameters for every individual file.
+- The [Mappings File](https://sovabids.readthedocs.io/en/latest/mappings_schema.html), populated from the Rules File, which holds specific conversion parameters for every individual file.

 ![From a Rules File, a mapping for each file in the dataset can be generated and saved in the Mappings File.
 The colors illustrate how the information in both files is related.\label{fig:cfg}](rules-mappings.png)